 The Foundation has developed a multi-faceted approach to improving safety and protection on Lake Hopatcong.
 Our programs range from a dock numbering program, to signage, to added police patrols, as safety is always of the utmost importance on Lake Hopatcong.

 The foundation partnered with first responders from the four towns surrounding the lake as well as the New Jersey State Police, and have collaboratively developed a plan that aims to improve emergency response times and safety on Lake Hopatcong.

 The Lake Hopatcong Foundation conducted courtesy patrols during the summers of 2017 and 2018 in Byram Cove.
-The purpose of the courtesy patrols were to educate people about the “Lake Hopatcong for All” guidelines that were created by a voluntary group of lake users including homeowners, boaters, and anglers.
-The patrols worked to ensure that a navigational corridor around the cove is maintained to try to prevent any safety issues.
+The purpose of the courtesy patrols was to educate people about the “Lake Hopatcong for All” guidelines that were created by a voluntary…

 A partnership among the New Jersey State Police, Morris County Sheriff’s Office, and the LHF has resulted in added police shifts during key summer weekends annually since the summer of 2013.
 The goal of those shifts has been to address quality-of-life issues (speeding, boating under the influence, noise, etc.) with high-visibility patrols.

 One thing learned from the meetings held with police officials was that there are not many calls logged into the State Police from Lake Hopatcong, which results in fewer resources being allocated to the lake.
 So we are encouraging folks to call the State Police number (973-663-3400) to report dangerous boating when they see it, rather than assuming no troopers are at the lake to respond.
 Businesses around the lake have been kind enough to allow us to put up lakeside metal signs that prompt people to call that number if they see unsafe activity on the lake.